f-ado/spring-api-example/readme.md

 ### Installing

-After cloning the repo run `docker-compose up` in order to start docker container for mailhog.
+After cloning the repo run `docker-compose up` in order to start mailhog and activemq.
 Mailhog is used as fake SMTP server for registration mails.
 After the container is up, you can access it on `http://localhost:8025/`.
+ActiveMQ is used as message broker to separate user and email service.
+Currently both services reside in the same app.
+You can access the ActiveMQ client on `http://localhost:8161/`.

 To start the application run: